fr4nk5ch31n3r/gtransfer/share/doc/gtransfer.1.md

 Set the name of the configuration file for gtransfer.
 If not set, this defaults
 to:

-1. _/etc/gtransfer/gtransfer.conf_ or
+1. "/etc/gtransfer/gtransfer.conf" or
-2. _\<GTRANSFER_BASE_PATH\>/etc/gtransfer.conf_ or
+2. "<GTRANSFER_BASE_PATH>/etc/gtransfer.conf" or
-3. _/etc/opt/gtransfer/gtransfer.conf_ or
+3. "/etc/opt/gtransfer/gtransfer.conf" or
-4. _$HOME/.gtransfer/gtransfer.conf_ in this order.
+4. "$HOME/.gtransfer/gtransfer.conf" in this order.

 ## **[\-- _gucParameters_]** ##

 Set the **globus-url-copy(1)** parameters that should be used for all transfer steps.
-Notice the space between "--" and the actual parameters.
+Notice the space between "\--" and the actual parameters.
 This overwrites any available default parameters and is not recommended for regular usage.
 There exists one exception for the `-len|-partial-length X` option.
-If this is provided, it will only be added to the default parameters for a connection or - if no default parameters are availble - to the builtin default parameters.
+If this is provided, it will only be added to the transfer parameters from a dparam for a connection or - if no dparam is available - to the builtin default transfer parameters.

-**NOTICE:** If specified, this option must be the last one in a gtransfer command line.
+**NOTICE:** If specified, this option must be the last one in a **gtransfer** command line.